 Small-scale Characterization of Homemade Explosives (HMEs)

-Homemade Explosives (HMEs) and Improvised Explosive Devices (IEDs) are an ever increasing threat.
-Many constituents for HMEs are readily available to terrorists at very little cost.
-Due to the rapidly increasing number of compositions which can be formulated, many HMEs are not well characterized, which increases the difficulty of assessing the threat of these mixtures, e.g., the determination of a threat mass.
-Many HMEs are considered non-ideal explosives, which tend to sustain detonation only in very large diameter charges; therefore, conventional explosive characterization experiments require large amounts of material, and result in a relatively small amount of data.
+Homemade Explosives (HMEs) and Improvised Explosive Devices (IEDs) are an ever increasing threat to society.
+Many constituents for HMEs are readily available to terrorists at little cost.
+Due to the high number of compositions which can be formulated, many HMEs are not well characterized, which increases the difficulty of assessing the threat of certain materials (e.g. the determination of a threat mass).
+Many HMEs are considered non-ideal explosives, which tend to sustain detonation only in very large diameter charges; therefore, conventional explosive characterization experiments require large amounts of material, and acquire a relatively small amount of data.

-In this project, small-scale experiments are developed in order to safely and quickly characterize the relationship between small-scale and large-scale test data in a cost-efficient manner.
+Project R1-B.2 develops small-scale experiments in order to safely and quickly characterize the relationship between small-scale and large-scale test data in a cost-efficient manner.
 Successful characterization of this relationship would provide quantitative information on threats posed by HMEs, including rankings of various HMEs in terms of detonability, and calibration data for model development.
-The resulting models could then be used to assess threat.
+The resulting models could then be used to assess threats.

 Steven F. Son

 - Nick Cummock